For Our San Martin Neighbors

 - 3/10/17 Letter sent by US mail to San Martin Residents requesting contact information

 - 3/10/17 Letter sent by US mail to San Martin Residents offering well water testing

 The City of Morgan Hill is taking several steps to eliminate the possibility of future wastewater spills.
 The projects that support this effort include:

 This project increased the overall capacity of the City's trunk line, increasing the size of the trunk line at the location of the previous incident.
 Status - Project Completed

 Infiltration and Inflow (I&I) Reduction Projects

 The City is planning to to undergo a series of projects that reduce the amount of rainwater infiltrating the City's sewer collection system and over taxing the trunk line.
-The first of these projects is anticipated to occur in 2018.
-Status - 2018 I&I Project is out to Bid
+The first of these projects is began in 2018.
+Status of projects:

 Ongoing Maintenance and Point Repairs